 - Small, pinpoint pupils.

-- Difficulty breathing (i.e., breathing that is slowed, shallow, or stopped).
+- Difficulty breathing (i.e. breathing that is slowed, shallow, or stopped).

 - Loss of consciousness/unconsciousness.

-People should call 9-1-1 and seek immediate medical assistance after receiving naloxone.1 This is because the effects of naloxone start to subside after 30–90 minutes.1 Opioids can remain in your system for longer than this, so you could still experience overdose effects after naloxone wears off, and stronger opioids like fentanyl might require multiple doses of naloxone.1 People who have received naloxone should be monitored constantly until emergency assistance arrives and their breathing should be closely monitored for another 2 hours.1
+People should call 9-1-1 and seek immediate medical assistance after receiving naloxone.1 This is because the effects of naloxone start to subside after 30–90 minutes.1 Opioids can remain in your system for longer than this, so you could still experience overdose effects after naloxone wears off, and stronger opioids like fentanyl might require multiple doses of naloxone.1 People who have received naloxone should be monitored constantly until emergency assistance arrives, and their breathing should be closely monitored for another 2 hours.1

 Availability of Naloxone

-The FDA has required manufacturers for all opioid pain relievers and medicines that treat OUD to add new recommendations about naloxone to the prescribing information.6 They advise people who use opioid painkillers to discuss the availability of naloxone with their physicians.6 The FDA recommends that physicians also discuss the risk of opioid overdose and the uses of naloxone with patients who are prescribed opioids.6 Additionally, they ask that physicians consider co-prescribing naloxone to people who are deemed to have an increased risk of opioid overdose as well as to those who have been prescribed medications to treat OUD.6
+The FDA has required manufacturers of all opioid pain relievers and medicines that treat OUD to add new recommendations about naloxone to the prescribing information.6 They advise people who use opioid painkillers to discuss the availability of naloxone with their physicians.6 The FDA recommends that physicians also discuss the risk of opioid overdose and the uses of naloxone with patients who are prescribed opioids.6 Additionally, they ask that physicians consider co-prescribing naloxone to people who are deemed to have an increased risk of opioid overdose, as well as to those who have been prescribed medications to treat OUD.6